Quantized plastic deformation: Mesoscopic tensorial model (MTM)

-In all our numerical experiments we assumed that a linear displacement field compatible with \eqref{eq21fh} and parametrized by $\alpha$ is prescribed on the boundary of the domain (hard device).
-The boundary conditions are then $ \textbf{u}_b = (\textbf {F} (\alpha) - \textbf {I})\textbf{x}_b $.
-The energy minimization algorithm can be conditionally split into \emph{elastic} and \emph{plastic} problems.
-In the FE formulation the \emph{elastic problem} {consists in finding} at each value of the loading parameter and a given set of integer-valued plastic strain variables $\textbf{m}_i$ the energy-minimizing discrete set of displacement variables $\textbf{U}_{i}$, for $i=1,...,n_xn_y$, representing the deformed locations of the nodes of the FE mesh.
-The solution of the \emph{plastic problem}, the set of plastic variables $\textbf{m}_i$, should also emerge as an outcome of energy minimization at a given discrete set of displacement variables $\textbf{U}_{i}$, modulo the condition that the entries in $\textbf{m}_i$ always remain integer-valued with det$(\textbf{m})=1$ and that the plastic update only occurs if yield conditions applied to $\textbf{U}_{i}$ are violated.
+In the description above we implicitly assumed that the original problem could be split into \emph{elastic} and \emph{plastic} problems.
+As we have seen the \emph{elastic problem} pre-supposes that the set of integer-valued plastic strain variables $\textbf{m}_i$ is known.
+Then, indeed the solution of the \emph{elastic problem} {consists in finding} at each value of the loading parameter the energy-minimizing discrete set of displacement variables $\textbf{U}_{i}$, for $i=1,...,n_xn_y$, representing the deformed locations of the nodes of the FE mesh.
+However, the set of plastic variables $\textbf{m}_i$ should also emerge as an outcome of energy minimization modulo the condition that the entries in $\textbf{m}_i$ always remain integer-valued with det$(\textbf{m})=1$, and that the plastic update only occurs if yield conditions applied to $\textbf{U}_{i},\textbf{m}_i$ are violated.
+The challenge is to design an algorithm where the corresponding \emph{plastic problem} is maximally separated from the elastic one.

+In our algorithm the parallel energy-minimization problems for $\textbf{U}_{i}$ and $\textbf{m}_i$ are solved at each increment of the loading in a sequence of two-step operations.

+At the first, \emph{predictor} stage, the {response} is assumed to be {elastic and use is made of} the tangent moduli calculated from the solution for the previous loading increment. {T}he plastic strain $\textbf{m}_i$ at this step is kept equal to the converged value from the previous increment of the loading.

+At the second, \emph{corrector} stage we check in which elements the yield conditions were violated, perform plastic reduction there, and then solve the elastic problem again for the nodes associated with those elements in a fixed-boundary setting.
+Such refinement of the solution is performed iteratively, and at every iteration a new improved update for the plastic variables $\textbf{m}_i$ is obtained, along with an improved update for the `elastic variables' $\textbf{U}_i$ (during each of such incremental refinements of the solution, plastic {reduction} is performed {when needed}, until the `yield condition' \eqref{eq37c3} is satisfied everywhere).